 NASHVILLE, Tenn. – Residents, business owners, and community members are encouraged to join the WalknBike project team and steering committee to learn about the sidewalk and bikeways planning process, participate in an interactive prioritization exercise, and share ideas on how to improve the environment in our community.
 The meeting will be held on Saturday, August 6, from 10am to Noon at Autumn Hills Assisted Living Center (formerly The Knowles Home) located at 1010 Camilla Caldwell Lane.

 Over 7200 citizens have participated in the WalknBike project since it was kicked off in April via attending public meetings, taking the survey, commenting on the online interactive map, or through discussions with the project team at various pop-up events and festivals.
-View the first survey results and see what the public has been saying so far.

 - Top 3 citizen priorities for location of sidewalk and bikeway improvement projects are Safety, Connectivity, Equity and Need.

 - Top 3 uses of the existing sidewalk network: Walking to transit stations, For health reasons, For Recreation

 - Top 3 uses of the bikeway network: Commuting to Work or School, For Recreation, For Health